gaterace/mservice/README.md

 The jwt_private.pem should only be known to the MService server (acctserver), and the jwt_public.pem should be known to both servers and clients.
-For the server and clients, this eses  locations are specified in the configuration file **conf.yaml** .
+For the server and clients, these  locations are specified in the configuration file conf.yaml.

 ### SSL / TLS Certificates